If you’re needing help with solving common tomato growing problems this summer then look no further.

 Occurs in hotter weather or after weeding cultivation.
 If you prune your plants, it doesn’t affect the yield or the quality of the plants or the quality of the tomatoes.
 The main thing to do is to keep plants watered.
 Chances are they may not be getting enough water.

-I’m a big fan of watering at the ground level using soaker hoses, especially when there is little to no rain.
+I’m a big fan of watering at the ground level using drip irrigation or soaker hoses, especially when there is little to no rain.
 Water your plants in the very coolest part of the day until the ground is saturated.

-This is a disease caused by stress.
+This is a disease caused by stress or a lack of calcium.
 This is a disease that could happen later on if planted too cold or if the soil is too wet.
 Here’s what you might see.

 Blossom drop

-That’s when the little blossoms on the tomatoes fall off unexpectedly and they typically do this when the temperatures are below 60 degrees Fahrenheit or above 90 degrees Fahrenheit.
-So we’ve had hot temperatures lately.
-We’ve had above average temperatures for June and we’re into July now but above 90 degrees blooms might fall off the plant and sometimes that’s due to excessive nitrogen fertilization.
+Blossom drop is when the little blossoms on the tomatoes fall off the rest of the plant unexpectedly.
+They typically do this when the temperatures are below 60 degrees Fahrenheit or above 90 degrees Fahrenheit.

 If you’re giving miracle grow or some kind of nitrogen based fertilizer, you’re going to see that blossom drop a little more excessively.
-Again, you can just stop the fertilizer and just water at the ground level like you have been, mulch, and just try to do the best you can.
-You cannot control the temperatures unless your tomatoes are inside a hoop house or greenhouse.
-So you’re just going to have to wait it out and kind of see what happens.
+Again, you can just stop the fertilizer and just give a little water at the ground level, mulch, and just try to do the best you can.
+You cannot control the temperatures and heavy rain unless your tomatoes are inside agricultural systems such as the use of tunnels, a hoop house or greenhouse.
+So you’re just going to have to wait it out and kind of see what happens with your tomato productivity.

 Cracking